-The following table shows the present value of accumulated benefits as of September 30, 2012 payable to the named executive officers under the Rockwell Automation Pension (Qualified) Plan and Rockwell Automation Non-Qualified Pension Plan based on the assumptions described in Footnote 1 to the Table.
+The following table shows the present value of accumulated benefits as of September 30, 2014 payable to the named executive officers under the Rockwell Automation Pension (Qualified) Plan and Rockwell Automation Pension (Non-Qualified) Plan based on the assumptions described in Footnote 1 to this table.

-Name Plan Name Number of Years Credited Service (#) Present Value of Accumulated Benefit (\$) Payments During Last Fiscal Year (\$) Keith D. Nosbusch Rockwell Automation Pension (Qualified) Plan 38 1,865,615 - Rockwell Automation Pension (Non-Qualified) Plan 38 19,756,536 - Theodore D. Crandall (2) Rockwell Automation Pension (Qualified) Plan 26 875,200 - Rockwell Automation Pension (Non-Qualified) Plan 26 2,967,430 - Steven A. Eisenbrown (2) Rockwell Automation Pension (Qualified) Plan 37 1 ,359,671 - Rockwell Automation Pension (Non-Qualified) Plan 37 4,436,541 - Frank C. Kulaszewicz Rockwell Automation Pension (Qualified) Plan 27 641,092 - Rockwell Automation Pension (Non-Qualified) Plan 27 506,794 - Robert A. Ruff Rockwell Automation Pension (Qualified) Plan 36 1,359,398 - Rockwell Automation Pension (Non-Qualified) Plan 36 3,294,366 -
+Name Plan Name Number of Years Credited Service (#) Present Value of Accumulated Benefit (\$) Payments During Last Fiscal Year (\$) Keith D. Nosbusch Rockwell Automation Pension (Qualified) Plan 40 1,898,027 - Rockwell Automation Pension (Non-Qualified) Plan 40 19,765,281 - Theodore D. Crandall (2) Rockwell Automation Pension (Qualified) Plan 28 1,026,967 - Rockwell Automation Pension (Non-Qualified) Plan 28 3,585,719 - Douglas M. Hagerman Rockwell Automation Pension (Qualified) Plan 10 310,207 - Rockwell Automation Pension (Non-Qualified) Plan 10 968,110 - Frank C. Kulaszewicz Rockwell Automation Pension (Qualified) Plan 29 745,031 - Rockwell Automation Pension (Non-Qualified) Plan 29 1,141,043 - Blake D. Moret Rockwell Automation Pension (Qualified) Plan 30 807,326 - Rockwell Automation Pension (Non-Qualified) Plan 30 1,334,845 -

-These amounts have been determined using the assumptions set forth in note 12, Retirement Benefits, to our audited financial statements included in our Annual Report on Form 10-K for the fiscal year ended September 30, 2012, and represent the accumulated benefit obligation for benefits earned to date, based on age, service and earnings through the measurement date of September 30, 2012.
+(1) These amounts have been determined using the assumptions set forth in note 11, Retirement Benefits, to our audited financial statements included in our Annual Report on Form 10-K for the fiscal year ended September 30, 2014, and represent the accumulated benefit obligation for benefits earned to date, based on age, service and earnings through the measurement date of September 30, 2014.

 The named executive officers participate in two pension plans with the same requirements/benefits as other employees: the Rockwell Automation Pension Plan (the Qualified Pension Plan), which is qualified under the Internal Revenue Code, and the Rockwell Automation Non-Qualified Pension Plan (the Non-Qualified Pension Plan), which is an unfunded, non-tax-qualified plan.
-The Qualified Pension Plan provides retirement benefits to nearly all U.S. employees of the Corporation hired before July 1, 2010.
+The Qualified Pension Plan provides retirement benefits to nearly all U.S. employees of the Company hired before July 1, 2010.
 The Qualified Pension Plan and the Non-Qualified Pension Plan were closed to entrants hired or re-hired on or after July 1, 2010.
 In place of becoming a participant in the Qualified Pension Plan and/or the Non-Qualified Pension plan, employees hired or re-hired on or after July 1, 2010, will be eligible for a non-elective contribution (the "NEC") in the Qualified and/or Non-Qualified Savings Plan.
 The NEC is based on a combination of age and service and the percentage contribution is outlined in the Non-Qualified Savings Plan section below.
-The NEC formula is the same for both the Qualified Savings Plan and the Non-Qualified Savings Plan.
+The NEC formula is the same for both the Qualified Savings Plan and the Non-Qualified Savings affected by these limits.
+Our policy with respect to funding our pension obligations is to fund at least the minimum amount required by applicable laws and governmental regulations.
+We maintain a rabbi trust for our non-qualified plans, including the Non-Qualified Pension Plan, which we will fund in the event there is a change of control of the Company.

 The Non-Qualified Pension Plan provides benefits that may not be paid from the Qualified Pension Plan due to limitations imposed by the Internal Revenue Code on qualified plan benefits.
-Non-Qualified Pension Plan benefits are provided to any U.S. salaried employee whose benefits are affected by these limits.
-Our policy with respect to funding our pension obligations is to fund at least the minimum amount required by applicable laws and governmental regulations.
-We maintain a rabbi trust for our non-qualified plans, including the Non-Qualified Pension Plan, which we will fund in the event there is a change of control of the Corporation.
+Non-Qualified Pension Plan benefits are provided to any U.S. salaried employee whose benefits are